 1. Arizer Air 2

-I just completed this review which you can check out here.
-Overall the Air 2 is a great portable vaporizer and could easily be your daily driver but the release of the new Arizer ArGo kind of put the Air in the shadows.
+Overall the Arizer Air 2 is a great portable vaporizer and could easily be your daily driver but the release of the new Arizer ArGo kind of put the Air in the shadows.

 The unit is very durable, the design is flawless and it feels solid in the hands.
 The only real downside in my eyes is the glass stem.
 It’s great for pure taste and smooth cool hits but it’s not the best vaporizer to have out on the go.
 This is where I would rather go with the ArGo which you can read about down below.